WofWca/jumpcutter/CONTRIBUTING.md

 ### 2. Build (for development)

 <!-- TODO refactor: this seems to be duplicating the README a little. -->
 If you're gonna be testing your changes in a Chromium-based browser, run `yarn serve:chromium`.
 For Gecko-based browsers it's `yarn serve:gecko`.
-The built files will appear in `./dist`, and will update as you make changes to the code.
+The built files will appear in `./dist-chromium` (or `./dist-gecko`), and will update as you make changes to the code.

 ### 3. Load the extension into the browser